NTNUI/opptak/backend/README.md

 - [cors for Express.js](https://github.com/expressjs/cors) - middleware
 - [nodemon](https://github.com/remy/nodemon) - development dependency

-## Developement
+## Development

-Install and run the backend using `docker compose up`
-If you change the fixtures afterwards you have to run `docker compose up --build` to reload the new fixtures to the image.

 ### Environment variables

 Make a copy of `.env.example` and name it `.env`
 When using docker you don't need to do any modifications for developing locally.

+### Start the backend and a database

+(Requires docker installed and the environment variables from the step above)

+Start the backend and a local database:
+`make start`

+Start the backend and a local database with clean dummy data:
+`make fresh`

+Stop and remove backend and local database:
+`make down`

+---

+#### Commands if not using makefile:

+Install and run the backend using `docker compose up --build`
+If you want to populate your local database with dummy data from the fixtures use `docker compose --profile fresh up --build` instead.